On March 27, at least five people were killed and around 50 others, including 25 cops, injured in clashes during Hefazat’s demonstrations

 They had also attacked a Chittagong-bound train at Talshohor Rail Station in Brahmanbaria town.

-Also, the Hefazat supporters vandalized several private and government establishments, including the municipality building, Alauddin Music Academy, and Foirtala Bus Stand in Sadar upazila.
+Besides, the Hefazat supporters also vandalised several private and government establishments, including Zila Parishad building, municipality building, Police Lines, Industrial School, land office, Alauddin Music Academy, and Foirtala Bus Stand in Sadar upazila.

 The supporters had also attacked Brahmanbaria Press Club and confined some journalists to the premises.